jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-01.md

 ----------

 ### II.
-Adding the GEOJSON DATA
+Adding the GeoJSON DATA

-1. In the scrip section, add the data below.
+1. In the scrip section of `filter-markers.html`, add the GeoSJON data structure in a variable called "places" where it says `// ADD THE DATA HERE`.

   ```JavaScript
       // This GeoJSON contains features that include an "icon"